Territory Generation Early Career Programs

 The Engineers Australia/Territory Generation Scholarship Program :

-Territory Generation and Engineers Australia have partnered to provide a $10 ,000 scholarship program which fosters diversity in the Engineering sector.
-The Scholarship aims to encourage Indigenous and female participants into the Engineering sector.
-Scholarship recipients are required to complete paid work placements within Territory Generation during mid and end of year university breaks. -For more information, please see the Scholarship Program Fact Sheet
+Territory Generation and Engineers Australia have partnered to provide a scholarship program which fosters diversity in the Engineering sector.
+Scholarship recipients are offered paid work placements within Territory Generation.

 The Apprenticeship Program: